SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: System Model and Background

 \section{System Model and Background}

 We assume that all incoming variable-size packets are segmented into fixed-size packets, which are then reassembled when leaving the switch.
-Hence we consider the switching of only fixed-size packets in the sequel, and each such fixed-size packet takes exactly one time slot to transmit.
-We also assume that both the output ports and the crossbar operate at the same line rate as the input ports.
-Both assumptions above are widely adopted in the literature~\cite {Mekkittikul98stability,McKeownMekkittikulAnantharamEtAl1999,McKeown99iSLIP,GiacconePrabhakarShah2003SerenaJSAC,Gupta09Node}.
+Hence we consider the switching of only fixed-size packets in the sequel, and each such fixed-size packet takes exactly one time slot to transmit. \modifiedHL{ We also assume that both the output ports and the crossbar operate at the same speed as the input ports. } Both assumptions above are widely adopted in the literature~\cite {Mekkittikul98stability,McKeownMekkittikulAnantharamEtAl1999,McKeown99iSLIP,GiacconePrabhakarShah2003SerenaJSAC,Gupta09Node}. \modifiedHL{ Like in~\cite{GiacconePrabhakarShah2003SerenaJSAC}, we further assume that the arrival processes for those fixed-size packets are {\it i.i.d.} Bernoulli. }

 An $N \!\times\!
-N$ input-queued crossbar switch is usually modeled as a weighted complete bipartite graph $G(I\bigcup O)$, with the $N$ input ports and the $N$ output ports represented as the two disjoint vertex sets $I \!=\! \{I_1, I_2, \cdots, I_N\}$ and $O \!=\! \{O_1, O_2, \cdots, O_N\}$ respectively. \existingHL{Each edge $(I_i, O_j)$ corresponds to the $j^{th}$ VOQ at input port $i$ and its weight is defined as the number of packets in the VOQ.} \addedHL{We denote this edge also as $I_i\!\rightarrow\!O_j$ when its direction is emphasized.}
+N$ input-queued crossbar switch is usually modeled as a weighted complete bipartite graph $G(I\bigcup O)$, with the $N$ input ports and the $N$ output ports represented as the two disjoint vertex sets $I \!=\! \{I_1, I_2, \dots, I_N\}$ and $O \!=\! \{O_1, O_2, \dots, O_N\}$ respectively.
+Each edge $(I_i, O_j)$ corresponds to the $j^{th}$ VOQ at input port $i$ and its weight is defined as the number of packets in the VOQ.
+We denote this edge also as $I_i\!\rightarrow\!O_j$ when its direction is emphasized.

 A valid schedule, or \textit{matching}, is a set of edges between $I$ and $O$ in which no two distinct edges share a vertex.
 The weight of a matching is defined as the total weight of all edges belonging to the matching.
 We say that a matching is {\it full} if all vertices in $G(I\bigcup O)$ are an endpoint of an edge in the matching, and is {\it partial} otherwise.
 Clearly, in an $N \!\times\!
 N$ switch, any full matching contains exactly $N$ edges.